UnderDev/GUI_Ev3_Myo_Robot/README.md

 ### Introduction

 The idea for this project was to build a [ Lego Mindstorms Ev3](https://www.lego.com/en-us/mindstorms) Robot, that I can Control Via the [MYO Armband](https://www.myo.com/) using different hand gestures.
+The project was built using UWP.

 To add a bit more funstionalty to the Robot, i mounted my phone to the front of the robot which was running Skype, i then send a video request to another Skpe application running on my Laptop.
 From this, i was able to drive the robot around with a first person view of where i was going without keeping the robot in sight.

-The project will be built using UWP.
+Robot Used Can Be Found [HERE](https://github.com/UnderDev/GUI_Ev3_Myo_Robot/blob/master/Robot.png)

 ### Required Hardware
   * Lego Ev3 Mindstorms